Expedition Blue Wave Summer Reading Challenge

 How to Play

-Readers will complete activities (called badges on Beanstack) in the order they appear.
+Readers will complete activities (called badges on Beanstack) in any order.
 Reading activities can be completed by reading physical books, e-books, or listening to audiobooks.
-Participants can count any books they read between June 20th and August 14th.
+Participants can count any books they read between June 20th and August 13th.

 For each activity that you complete, you earn one ticket that you can enter into one of our Prize Basket drawings.